douglas-gibbons/visibility/README.md

 This starts the `run` function from a new instance of `Dummy` found in `src/dash/tests/dummy.py`.
 All this class does is make a few calls to the API in real time so you can see how it might look with your own CD pipeline.

+Running `python manage.py` causes Django to only listen on the default IP address; 127.0.0.1 which is not accessible from other machines on your network.
+Optionally you could run `python manage.py 0.0.0.0:8000` to rectify this.
+For production it is strongly recommended that a different web server such Apache is used.

 Once you've had a play, you might want to:
 * Start using the API (check the [docs](http://localhost:8000/dash/help#api) on your local instance).